Nicola Bulley: Police face backlash over missing woman's health details

 Conservative MP Alicia Kearns said on Twitter that she was "deeply uncomfortable with the police releasing Nicola Bulley's so-called 'vulnerabilities' on menopause and alcohol" and was struggling to "ascertain how this will assist police in their search and investigations".

-Labour's Stella Cressy tweeted that the level of detail was "deeply troubling" and the force needed to be "much clearer as to why any of this helps find Nicola Bulley".
+Labour's Stella Creasy tweeted that the level of detail was "deeply troubling" and the force needed to be "much clearer as to why any of this helps find Nicola Bulley".

-Silkie Carlo, a director of privacy campaign group Big Brother Watch, said the "ramifications of this invasion of medical privacy could be really serious" and Zoë Billingham, who chairs a NHS mental health trust and previously worked in policing, expressed concern whether some in Lancashire Police were "placing the protection of their reputation above their focus on finding Nicola".

-Former chief prosecutor Nazir Afzal said the statement should not have been issued, as it did nothing to help find Ms Bulley, and added that the release would "give fuel to the victim blamers, armchair sleuths and conspiracy theorists".
+Silkie Carlo, a director of privacy campaign group Big Brother Watch, said the "ramifications of this invasion of medical privacy could be really serious", while former chief prosecutor Nazir Afzal said the statement should not have been issued, as it did nothing to help find Ms Bulley, and added that the release would "give fuel to the victim blamers, armchair sleuths and conspiracy theorists".

 The force has been asked for a response to the criticism it has faced.